CYYJL/LS2Net/README.md

 The following analysis was originally included in the main manuscript and was removed solely to comply with the IEEE Regular Paper page limit.
 The complete analysis is preserved here for editorial reference.

 > **4) Analysis of Binary Segmentation:**
-> For the additional binary segmentation datasets, we further evaluated the consistency and correlation between LS$^2$Net predictions and manually annotated ground truth using Bland–Altman and linear regression analyses.
-Specifically, the number of foreground pixels in each predicted and ground-truth mask was calculated as an estimate of the corresponding target region area.
-The predicted and ground-truth areas were then compared to quantitatively assess the consistency and reliability of LS$^2$Net across different datasets.
+> **4) Analysis of Binary Segmentation**: For other binary segmentation datasets, model performance was analyzed using Bland-Altman and linear regression analyses.
+The number of foreground pixels in both the predicted and manually annotated masks was summed, with the foreground pixel count representing the area of the target segmentation region.
+The areas of the predicted masks were then compared with those of the ground truth to evaluate LS²Net’s segmentation performance.
->
 > **Bland–Altman Analysis:**
-> Bland–Altman analysis was employed to evaluate the agreement between the predicted and ground-truth target areas.
-As shown in \hyperref[fig:bab]{Fig.~\ref{fig:bab}~(a)}, LS$^2$Net exhibits stable agreement across the evaluated datasets, with most prediction differences distributed around the zero-bias line.
-Specifically, LS$^2$Net achieved bias values of -196.98, -423.47, 118.36, -650.65, -425.89, 35.98, and -59.41 for BUS_BRA, BUSI, KidneyUS, Kvasir-SEG, CVC-ClinicDB, EchoNet-ED, and EchoNet-ES, respectively, with corresponding standard deviations of 1735.35, 3462.79, 1380.32, 4619.40, 1480.23, 835.67, and 632.75.
-The relatively small biases and concentration of the differences around the zero line indicate limited systematic deviation between the predicted and ground-truth areas, demonstrating good consistency across diverse binary segmentation datasets.
+> Bland-Altman analysis reflects the agreement between predicted and ground-truth pixel counts.
+As shown in Fig.11(a), overall performance is stable, with predictions closely matching the ground truth.
+Specifically, LS²Net achieved excellent segmentation results on BUS_BRA (bias = -196.98, SD = 1735.35), BUSI (bias = -423.47, SD = 3462.79), KidneyUS (bias = 118.36, SD = 1380.32), Kvasir-SEG (bias = -650.65, SD = 4619.4), CVC-ClinicDB (bias = -425.89, SD = 1480.23), EchoNet-ED (bias = 35.98, SD = 835.67), and EchoNet-ES (bias = -59.41, SD = 632.75).
+Most pixel differences are concentrated near the zero line, indicating minimal bias between predictions and ground truth, and demonstrating strong consistency of LS²Net across different datasets.
 >
 > **Linear Regression Analysis:**
-> Linear regression analysis was further performed to assess the correlation between the predicted and ground-truth target areas.
-As shown in \hyperref[fig:bab]{Fig.~\ref{fig:bab}~(b)}, LS$^2$Net demonstrates strong positive correlations across all evaluated datasets.
-Specifically, the Pearson correlation coefficients were 0.943 for BUS_BRA ($P=9.43\times10^{-90}$), 0.847 for BUSI ($P=1.548\times10^{-22}$), 0.924 for KidneyUS ($P=6.11\times10^{-23}$), 0.854 for Kvasir-SEG ($P=1.682\times10^{-29}$), 0.963 for CVC-ClinicDB ($P=8.76\times10^{-36}$), 0.951 for EchoNet-ED ($P<10^{-300}$), and 0.947 for EchoNet-ES ($P<10^{-300}$).
-The high correlation coefficients and close distribution of the predictions around the regression lines demonstrate a strong linear relationship between LS$^2$Net predictions and ground truth, further supporting the reliability and cross-dataset generalization capability of the proposed model.
+> Linear regression analysis further validates the correlation between predicted and ground-truth values.
+As shown in Fig.11(b), LS²Net exhibits a strong positive correlation across multiple datasets.
+Specifically, BUS_BRA (R = 0.943, P = 9.43×10$^{-90}$), BUSI (R = 0.847, P = 1.548×10$^{-22}$), KidneyUS (R = 0.924, P = $6.11 \times 10^{-23}$), Kvasir-SEG (R = 0.854, P = 1.682×10$^{-29}$), CVC-ClinicDB (R = 0.963, P = 8.76×10$^{-36}$), EchoNet-ED (R = 0.951, P = 0), and EchoNet-ES (R = 0.947, P = 0) all show high correlation levels.
+The predicted values are closely distributed around the regression line, indicating that LS²Net demonstrates strong fitting capability and reliable correlation across different datasets.

 ---